SPRINGFIELD, IL (KFVS) - Gaege Bethune was in court on Wednesday, Jan. 9 with his defense attorney Liam Kelly.

 There will be no dismissal of any charges in the case of the death of Southern Illinois University Student Pravin Varughese.
 Court met on Wednesday, Dec.
 5 at 1 p.m. to settle some motions in the case.

-The state is filing to nolle prosequi the criminal felony case (dismiss People vs. Bethune).
+The state filed to nolle prosequi the criminal felony case (dismiss People vs. Bethune).
 The defense, however, objected and filed a petition to intervene.

 Williamson County Judge Jeffrey Goffinet decided the new motions can’t be taken up unless there is some resolution regards defense filings.